andyfischer/circa/docs/internal/interpreter.md

-Outline of how the interpreter runs.
+# Outline of interpreter #

 Each interpreter is stored as a first-class object called a Stack.
 The program can have several Stacks at once.

-A Stack has a list of Frames.
-A Frame is an activation record.
+A Stack has a list of Frames, each one acts as an activation record for a certain Branch.

-Each Frame has a Branch and a list of "registers" (a list of Values).
-A frame also has a PC (program counter) index, which is an index into its Branch.
-The PC index may be past the last term, in which case the frame is about to finish.

-A Branch is an object that stores compiled code.
-It does not store data associated with one invocation (usually).
-A Branch contains a list of Terms.
+The Frame contains:
+  A reference to a Branch
+  A list of 'register' values
+  A current PC and a next PC

 The Frame's registers are the "local" values.
 Each one corresponds to a Term, and it's easy to go from Term to register or vice-versa.

 The topmost Frame is the one currently being evaluated.

 # STARTING THE INTERPRETER #

-The run_interpreter function runs an interpreter until interrupted or finished.
-This function takes a Stack as input, and this stack must have at least one Frame on it.

-When starting an interpreter run, the calling code will manually push a branch onto the stack (creating a frame).
-Then, the calling code will copy input values to the frame's registers.
-Generally, the calling code should copy an input for every input_placeholder() term.
+There is some code that invokes the interpreter (calling the run_interpreter function), we refer to this as the "caller".
+When starting an interpreter session, the caller will manually push a branch onto the stack (creating a frame).
+Then, the caller may copy input values to the frame's registers.
+The caller should copy an input for each input_placeholder() term.

-Once run_interpreter starts, it remembers the original "top" frame.
-This frame will not be popped, instead if we reach the end of this frame, the run_interpreter function will return.
-During the course of evaluation, we might push additional frames.
-And, if an error or interrupt occurs, we might return from run_interpreter with more frames than we started with.
-But not less.

-When finished, the calling code will check to see if there is an error.
-The caller may examine the error, and they may dispose of it.
-After making sure to throw away any extra frames that it doesn't care about, the caller may fetch output values from the top frame's registers.
-Generally, it should fetch the values for each output_placeholder() term.

-The calling code may then decide to reset the PC if it wants to repeat the same frame, or it may toss out the frame, or it may be finished with the entire Stack.
+The caller executes run_interpreter().
+We refer to an "interpreter session", which is the duration of the run_interpreter function.
+When that function exits, the "session" has ended.

+During evaluation, the interpreter will evaluate each term in sequence, and save results to the frame registers.
+The stack may grow and shrink with control flow operations.

+The interpreter session terminates either when the end of the topmost branch is reached, or the interpreter encounters an error.

+If the interpreter finishes the topmost branch, it will exit the session and leave the topmost frame as is.
+The caller should read the output values (if any) from this frame and then clear the stack.

+If there is an error, the stack will be left in its exact state at the time of the error.
+The caller should check for an error once the session ends, and handle the error appropriately (such as displaying it to the user).
+The caller must expect that the stack may have more frames than expected.

 # THE INTERPRETER LOOP #

 The interpreter loop goes as follows:

- 1: Check if this branch is overridden by a C function
+ 1: Advance PC to nextPC, and set nextPC to (PC + 1)
+ 2: Check if we have started a Branch that has an override func.
+If so:
+       Set nextPC to the last index in this branch Execute the C override
+          If the C override raised an error:
+             Terminate
+          Repeat loop
- 2: Look at PC.
-If we have reached the end of the frame, then go to finish_frame
+ 3: Look at PC.
+If we have reached the end of the top frame, then:
+       If this is the topmost frame:
+          Terminate the session
+       Otherwise:
+          Copy outputs to above frame
+          Pop the topmost frame
+          Repeat loop
- 3: Look at the Term at the current PC.
+ 4: Look at the Term at the current PC.
- 4: If the Term has no evaluation func, do nothing and goto next.
+ 5: If the Term has no evaluation func, or the Branch is emptyEvaluation:
+       Repeat loop
- 5: Fetch the Branch to push.
+ 6: Choose the Branch to push.
 The selection of the Branch depends on the term's function
-     - For an if-block or switch, the Branch will be selected based on the condition or input value
+       For an if-block or switch, the Branch will be selected based on the condition or input value
-     - Otherwise, if the term has a nested branch, use that
+       Otherwise, if the term has a nested branch, use that.
-     - Otherwise, use the branch corresponding to the term's function
+       Otherwise, use the branch corresponding to the term's function
+ 7: Start a new frame
- 6: Push a frame for this branch
+       Push a frame using the chosen branch
-   - Check if this new branch is overridden by a C function
- next:
-   - Advance PC by one
-   - Return to step 2

-# BRANCH EVALUATION #

-When pushing a new branch to the stack, there are promises made:

-  - Caller promises to put input values in the registers for each input_placeholder.
-This might be done by the interpreter or it might be external code.

-  - Callee promises to do all the actions that the branch normally promises
-  - Callee promises to leave output values in the registers for each output_placeholder

-# BRANCH OVERRIDING #

-Any branch can be overridden by a foreign function.
-When this happens, the interpreter doesn't step through the Terms for the branch.
-Instead, the override function is called once, and it's expected to fulfill all the promises mentioned above.
+       Copy input values to the new frame.
+Check that values match expected types.
+       If an input doesn't fit the Branch's expected type:
+           Raise error and terminate
+       Repeat loop

 # ACCESSING THE STACK #